Are there alternatives to the “wildly expensive” Sakhalin Bridge?

 April 4 2024 16: 59

-The number of inhabitants of Sakhalin is 460 thousand people.
-The cargo turnover is 1300 thousand tons, this is the cargo turnover of the Kholmsk - Vanino ferry crossing, the distance Khabarovsk - Lazarev (from here the bridge to Sakhalin begins) is 900 km.
+The population of Sakhalin is 460 thousand people.
+The cargo turnover is 1300 thousand tons, this is the cargo turnover of the Kholmsk-Vanino ferry, the distance from Khabarovsk to Lazarev (from here the bridge to Sakhalin begins) is 900 km.
 There is a road from Khabarovsk to Komsomolsk on the Amur, it is 400 km.
-Further to Lazarev it will be necessary to build through the hills and taiga, this is another 500 km, there is a road there in places, but reconstruction will still have to be done.
-Roads on the island Sakhalin, that's a different story.
-Compared to other bridges and roads, the project of a bridge to Sakhalin with roads will cost a trillion rubles.
+Further to Lazarev it will be necessary to build through the hills and taiga, it is another 500 km, there is a road in some places, but it will still have to be reconstructed.
+Roads to Sakhalin Island, it is a different story.
+In comparison with other bridges and roads, the project of the bridge to Sakhalin with roads will cost a trillion rubles.
 Everyone understands that a bridge (dam) is needed, but there is no money.
-Could this trillion be used to build housing, or a plant to produce a people's car, or a plant to produce microcircuits (chips)???
+Maybe for this trillion to build housing or a plant for the production of a people's car, or a plant for the production of microcircuits (chips) ???
 The USSR was richer than the Russian Federation, but did not build a bridge to Sakhalin.

 1. -1